Michaeljgaunt/bpdts-test-app-mg/README.md

 `npm install`

-Change the listening port in config.js
+If necessary, change the listening port in config.js (defaults to port 3000)

 # Run
 Run locally